-- GPS Coordinates: 41.48618, -081.89502 - Tier 3 Water sample collected once per week from Memorial Day through Labor Day.
-Resampling occurs when laboratory results indicate an exceedance of the Beach Action Value of 235 CFU E.coli/100 mL sample. - 1) Private access - 2) Low Usage - 3) There are stormwater outfalls in the area; however none are accessible for sampling due to topography. - 4) Bay Park Beach has been monitored by CCBH since 1993.
+- GPS Coordinates: 41.48618, -81.89502 - Tier 3 Water sample collected once per week from Memorial Day through Labor Day.
+Re-sampling occurs when laboratory results indicate an exceedance of the Beach Action Value of 235 CFU E. coli/100 mL sample. - 1) Private access - 2) Low Usage - 3) There are stormwater outfalls in the area.
+LEWS3040 is located just east of the beach and was sampled in 2021, with an E. coli result of 8 MPN/100mL.
+All outfalls in this area are inspected annually. - 4) Bay Park Beach has been monitored by CCBH since 1993.
 Sample results are stored electronically at CCBH along with the weather and environmental conditions documented at the time of sample collection.
 The beach experiences water quality exceedances during rain events.
 The contact person for the beach is notified of sample results via e-mail, with instructions to post "water quality advisory" signs when necessary.
 A sanitary survey was conducted in 1993 at the inception of the CCBH Bathing Beaches Program, and again in 2011 as part of an Ohio Department of Health Great Lakes Restoration Initiative (GLRI) grant.
 There were no new sources of contamination identified as a result of the 2011 Annual Sanitary Survey.